ra559/cis106/_labs/Lab2_new.md

 <p align="center" style="display:block"><img src="/assets/lab2/software_updates.gif"/></p>

 ### Change Wayland for X.org
-1. Do it graphically
+1. Do it graphically.
+See the video or gif below.
 2. Open the file `/etc/gdm3/custom.conf` and uncomment the line `#WaylandEnable=false` this will make it permanent.
    1. To open the file use the command: `sudo gedit /etc/gdm3/custom.conf`
-   2. To uncomment the line, remove the `#` from the beginning of the line
+   2. To uncomment the line by removing the `#` from the beginning of the line
    3. Save the file
    4. Exit the text editor